adamchainz/django-upgrade/README.rst

 ----

-**Are your tests slow?**
+**Want to improve your code quality?**
-Check out my book `Speed Up Your Django Tests <https://gumroad.com/l/suydt>`__ which covers loads of best practices so you can write faster, more accurate tests.
+Check out my book `Boost Your Django DX <https://adamchainz.gumroad.com/l/byddx>`__ which covers using  pre-commit, django-upgrade, and many other tools.
+I wrote django-upgrade whilst working on the book!

 ----